marcinkuzminski/rhodecode/docs/api/api.rst

 delete_repo
 -----------

 Deletes a repository.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can be executed only using api_key belonging to user with admin rights or regular user that have admin access to repository.

 INPUT::